PlanterApp/planter_blog/content/posts/choose-garden-compost/index.md

 ### Persistent herbicides

 There have been some stories lately of gardeners receiving composts containing persistent broadleaf herbicides - aminopyralid, clopyralid, and picloram.
 Persistent herbicides can contaminate manure-based composts as they can pass through the animals' digestive systems and can be found in the bedding materials.
 They are not eliminated in the composting process.
 Persistent herbicide-laced compost can be a disaster for your garden as without remediation it can prevent some plants from growing properly for up to several years.
-Ask detailed questions of your supplier to satisfy yourself that their input materials do not contain these types of herbicides.
+Ask your supplier about their source materials to make sure they do not contain these types of herbicides.
 NC State Extension has [an excellent article on this issue](https://content.ces.ncsu.edu/herbicide-carryover) including detailed steps to assess and test your compost.

 ### Compost with wood shavings